-The FDA in America has just approved a piece of ‘medical technology’ (I use the term loosely) for use in tackling obesity.
+The FDA in America recently approved a piece of ‘medical technology’ (I use the term loosely) for use in tackling obesity.
 I can completely understand why people struggling with their weight might be attracted by this equipment, but this is a cynical and dangerous way to exploit patients for financial gain.

 The AspireAssist technology is a simple tube, implanted by a doctor, which allows people to empty their stomach contents after eating.
 There is no difference between this and bulimia, except that the food exits via a different hole.
 Supporters of the technology argue that it would inappropriate to use the technology with someone who had psychological issues and they would never use it with that type of patient.